akinjide/akinjide-www/content/2017/git-signing-commits.md

 ![Four Symbols Seal Sketch][]

-A few weeks back I associated my GPG key with Git and my Github account, this enabled me to sign commits which I'm really enjoying.
+A few weeks back I associated my GPG key with Git and my GitHub account, this enabled me to sign commits which I'm really enjoying.
 I thought it would be cool to reflect on this, get you started, and share my experience signing commits.

 However, setting it up can be confusing.
 In this article, I’ll cover how to set up auto signing commits with GPG and verifying those signatures on GitHub.

 Git is cryptographically secure, but it’s not foolproof.
-When you're building software with people from around the world, it's important you validate and verify that commits are actually from a trusted or identified source, Git has a few ways to sign and verify your work using GPG, and Github will show you when commits are signed.
+When you're building software with people from around the world, it's important you validate and verify that commits are actually from a trusted or identified source, Git has a few ways to sign and verify your work using GPG, and GitHub will show you when commits are signed.

 ![Screen Shot 2016-12-31 14 25 02][]